reke592/reke592.github.io/about.markdown

 permalink: /about/
 ---
 #### Hi! my name is Erric Rapsing, I'm a software architecture enthusiast.
-made this to share about my experiences in software development career.
+made this to share my experiences in software development career.
+Also to improve my grammar.

 #### More about me?
 I'm a cat lover, if you do love cats then were good :D